-- Consolidation (taking out a new loan to pay off all your other debts, then repaying that one loan).
 Each strategy has its own pros and cons, so a little research will come in handy in determining which strategy best suits your circumstances.

-Each month, pay the minimum balance on all your loans except for the one at the top of your list—that one gets the minimum payment plus the additional funds you determined in Step 2.
+- Each month, pay the minimum balance on all your loans except for the one at the top of your list—that one gets the minimum payment plus the additional funds you determined in Step 2.